sonic-net/sonic-swss/doc/hft-local-storage.md

 short names.
 Metadata construction/serialization and the retained layout consume additional memory; the 16 MiB JSON limit is not a total metadata-memory bound.

-The writer keeps up to 16 MiB of reusable original column buffers **plus up to 16 MiB of reusable series-major concatenation storage**.
+The writer keeps up to 16 MiB of reusable original `C + 1` column buffers **plus up to 16 MiB of reusable series-major concatenation storage**.
 Arrow conversion and compression working buffers, metadata, vector/allocator overhead, and queued input add memory.
 The 32-message queue is not a fixed byte/RSS bound: flat batches vary in size, and the decoder's 8,192-counter chunk target does not split a single wide record.
 These are operational limits, not a total process-memory guarantee.
+Removing v4's sequence column does not remove the concatenation buffer or establish a measured RSS reduction; no v5 memory measurement is claimed here.

-Deadlines are checked between records and while waiting for input. **100 ms is a flush trigger, not a hard durability deadline.** Compression, scheduling, writes, and fsync can extend it.
+Full blocks flush immediately; a 100 ms timer flushes any buffered block while waiting for input, and block/file ages are checked between records. **100 ms is a flush trigger, not a hard durability deadline.** Compression, scheduling, writes, and fsync can extend it.
 Each completed block write flushes the buffered writer and calls file `sync_all` (fsync); it does not wait for the 100 MB target